mverouden/blogdown-academic/content/post/2020-04-08-r-installation-macos/index.md

 &#8679; | shift (either left or right) | | &#9099; | escape

 ## Completely removing R from macOS
-If you have previously installed R and wish to re-install the latest version or your current installation is not working as you expect, you first need to delete everything related to R. In macOS a complete removal is somewhat complicated, but doable if you follow all step precisely as provided in this post.
+If you have previously installed R and wish to re-install the latest version or your current installation is not working as you expect, you first need to delete everything related to R. In macOS a complete removal is somewhat complicated, but doable if you follow all steps precisely as provided in this post.

 For the complete removal of everything related to R the Terminal application will be used.
 In your Finder > Applications (shortcut: &#8679;&#8984;A) there is a Utilities folder as depicted below.
 ![Finder Utilities folder.](macos-utilities-icon.png)